 Nail technician

-Care for people's hands and feet, giving manicures and pedicures to keep them looking their best and feeling healthy.
+Care for people's hands and feet as you give manicures and pedicures to keep them healthy.

 About the job